 - Meditate: I do 10 minutes a day, sometimes more.
 Sometimes I use the Waking Up app from Sam Harris.
 Sometimes I just walk and meditate;

 - Take breaks: I sometimes set a pomodoro to do something different like writing or reading (ideally lying flat on the floor for relaxation of my lumbar spine).

-Overall, if I look at the effects on myself and my productivity rating (I measure using the 'Timing' app and a daily list of goals I track):
+Overall, if I look at the effects on myself and my productivity rating (I measure using the 'Timing' app and a daily list of goals):

-- Remote working confronts me with my own procrastination more, as there is less room for distraction (no people around);
+- 👍 Remote working confronts me with my own procrastination more, as there is less room for distraction (no people around);

 Do you really want it?